Coorg Coffee Plantation Stays: Real Estates vs Resort Fakes

 Solo Female Travel at Coorg Plantation Stays: What to Know Before You Book

-Working Kodava family estates are structurally safer for solo female travellers than most resort environments in South India.
+A Coorg coffee plantation stay at a working Kodava family estate is structurally safer for solo female travellers than most resort environments in South India.
 The same family who grows the coffee is typically present in the property at night.
+For the wider picture beyond Coorg, our solo female travel in India safety guide covers the ground rules.
 Rooms have bolt locks; confirm this when enquiring, though it is rarely an issue at genuine family homestays.
 The family-home dynamic means you are a guest in someone's house, not a transaction in a hospitality system.

 Practical notes for solo women: